Google victory in German top court | DW | 27.07.2020

 Read more: Germany's top court upholds murderer's right to be forgotten

-The second case concerned two leaders of a financial services company that sought to have links to negative reports about their investment model removed.
+A second case was referred to the European Court of Justice.
+It concerned two leaders of a financial services company that sought to have links to negative reports about their investment model removed.
 The couple had argued that the US-based websites, which came up in the searches for their names, were full of fake news and sought to market other financial services providers.

 'Right to be forgotten'